-Taking care of your furnace can help more than you’d think in the time in between furnace service appointments.
-One of the simplest, and crucial, ways to care for your furnace is by replacing your furnace filter.
-Having a clogged air filter can contribute to a host of adverse concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are month after month.
+Caring for your furnace can help more than you’d think in the time in between furnace service appointments.
+One of the simplest, and crucial, ways to care for your furnace lies in changing your furnace filter.
+Having a clogged air filter can contribute to a host of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are month after month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters normally need to be switched out every month and 3 inch filters need to be replaced every three months, dependent on the recommendations of the filter manufacturer.
+1 inch filters typically need to be switched out every month and 3 inch filters should be changed every three months, dependent on the recommendations of the filter maker.

 - Home habits: if you have pets in your home, it could make sense to switch out your filter more often due to pet dander.
-If you have someone in the house that deals with allergies or asthma, consider replacing your home’s air filter more often to help with their symptoms.
+If you have someone in the house that deals with allergies or asthma, think about changing your home’s air filter more often to help with their symptoms.

-Now you’re probably wondering how to replace your furnace filter.
-More than likely, this will change depending on what furnace you have, but typically:
+Now you’re likely wondering how to replace your furnace filter.
+More than likely, this will vary depending on what furnace you have, but normally:

-At Roland J. Down Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or schedule an appointment with us online.
+At Roland J. Down Service Experts , we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 518-417-2938 or set up an appointment with us online.

 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.

-- When adding the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to make sure you’re installing the filter in the correct direction.
-In nearly all cases, the arrow should point to the main part (or top) of the furnace.
+- When adding the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the proper direction.
+In nearly all cases, the arrow should point towards the main part (or top) of the furnace.